GreyRook/code-with-style/docs/process/index.md

 * No changes are made to the Sprint that would endanger the Sprint goal
 * Quality goals do not decrease
 * The scope may be clarified and negotiated between the PO and the Dev Team as more is learned.
-At *Grey Rook* we aim not to change the scope but to exchange issues if needed.
+At *Grey Rook* we aim not to change the commited story points but to exchange issues if needed.

 ### Sprint Goal
-The Sprint Goal is the objective that can be met through implementation of the Product Backlog.
+The Sprint Goal is the objective that can be met through implementation of the Sprint Backlog.
 It is a guidance of why the Dev Team is building the increment.
 The Sprint Goal offers some flexibility regarding the implemented functionality while ensuring that the Product Backlog items deliver one coherent function.

 * What can be delivered in the increment?
 The Dev Team forecasts functionality while the task of the PO is to discuss the objetive and Product Backlog items needed for the Sprint Goal.